beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# motivation: build batches for ML

-multi-channel, regularly sampled time series data (i.e., EEG recordings)

-"image segmentation": target is regularly sampled labels (i.e., every 30s span gets a label)

-input data is onda-formatted `Samples` + annotations (time span + label)

-need to transform into tensors that get fed into ML models
+# Who are we?

+Beacon Biosignals

+> From its founding in 2019, Beacon Biosignals has engineered a machine learning
+> platform designed to interrogate large EEG datasets at unprecedented speed and
+> scale.

 ---

+# Why did we make this?

+Support common need to _build batches from annotated time series data_ across multiple ML efforts at Beacon:

+--

+Multi-channel, regularly sampled time series data (i.e., EEG recordings)

+Task is "image segmentation": output dense, regularly sampled labels (i.e., every 30s span gets a label)

+--

+Input data is Onda-formatted `Samples` + annotations (time span + label)

+Models requires _numerical tensors_ for training/evaluation/inference

+---

-# why should you care? / who is this for?
+# Who is this for?

+This might be interesting to you if you are

-you're a ML engineer looking to model large time-series datasets and want to acutally _use_ OndaBatches to build your batches.
+1. a ML engineer looking to model large time-series datasets and want to acutally _use_ OndaBatches to build your batches.

-you're developing similar tools and are interested in how we build re-usable tools like this at Beacon.
+2. developing similar tools and are interested in how we build re-usable tools like this at Beacon.

+--

+## Why might you care?

+1. We actually use this at Beacon!
+2. It's a potentially useful example (cautionary tale?) for how to wrangle inconveniently large data and the nuances of distributed computing in a restricted domain

 ???